 The Casio Men’s Pathfinder PAG240-1 is one of the hottest selling military watches on the market as of currently.

-It also boasts some of the same essential features as its sister model the Pathfinder PAG240T-7- but its a whopping $100 less in cost on average.
+It also boasts some of the same essential features as its sister model the Pathfinder PAG240T-7- but it typically costs roughly $100 less.

 Casio Men’s Pathfinder PAG240-1 : Features